Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 The retail price of this fabric to the general public was $80 per yard.

-But, the vast majority of purchasers paid far less.
+Most purchasers paid far less.

-Professional decorators and interior designers received a 50% off discount – $40 per yard.
+Interior design professionals, who usually buy only partial rolls for each order, received a 50% off discount – $40 per yard.

 Even at deeply discounted prices, fabric is highly profitable.